PagerDuty/developer-docs/docs/REST-API/18-PCL-Overview.md

 ### Paths

-A PCL expression is evaluated within a context.
-This context defines a set of variable bindings which PCL expressions have access to.
-For example, in the above precedence examples, the context contains a binding of `event` to an object which has fields named `'x'`, `'y'`, and `'z'`.
-Paths are used to access nested object and array structures.
+A PCL expression is evaluated within the context of an Event being evaluated by your Event Orchestration.
+You use a path in your PCL expression to access nested object and array structures from an Event payload.
+An `event` path can be used to access [PD-CEF fields](https://support.pagerduty.com/docs/pd-cef#pd-cef-fields) like `event.summary` or `event.custom_details.load`.
+A `raw_event` path can be used to access the values of the JSON Event payload that was originally sent to PagerDuty.

 Object fields can be accessed using *dot notation* (`"."`).
 Field names accessed using the dot notation must be a valid identifier.
 Valid identifiers begin with an ASCII letter (`a-zA-Z`) or an underscore (`"_"`).
 The following characters of the identifier can be any of those plus the numerical digits (`0-9`).